Tips for Thousand Year Old Vampire

 The money from Paolo was enough for a room at the Greenway Hotel, a hulking establishment full of tarnished chandeliers, cracked plaster scrollwork and threadbare velvet cushions.
 It is so named because of the green lawn across the street, hedged by wild rows of untrimmed trees.

 I took a stroll, and found in a back corner of the park a sizable pile of rubble, and a shockingly ancient man puttering around it.
-He had a long, scraggly beard and wispy moustache, and even his eyebrows hung down, seemingly determined to hide his eyes from view.
+He had a long, scraggly beard and wispy mustache, and even his eyebrows hung down, seemingly determined to hide his eyes from view.

 “What is this place?”
 I asked him.